Adamjee Cantonment Public School

 Adamjee Cantonment Public School (আদমজী ক্যান্টনমেন্ট পাবলিক স্কুল) is a boys school situated in Dhaka Cantonment, Dhaka, Bangladesh.
 It is managed by the Bangladesh Army.
+The running principal's name is Lt Col Md Ziaur Rahman, psc, G.

 History

 Adamjee Cantonment Public School was established in 1960.
 At that time, it followed the curriculum of British Public School and offered education in only six classes, from class four to nine.
 George Dolman, a British educationist, was the first principal of the school.
 Subsequently, with further expansion of the institution, it was converted into a college and was named as Adamjee Cantonment College.
 In 1995, the school section was totally bifurcated and shifted to its present location and its original name "Adamjee Cantonment Public School" was reinstated.

 Location and infrastructure

 The school is located in the heart of Dhaka Cantonment, on 5.00 acres of land.
 The school is housed in two buildings: six storied and five storied.

-The campus features a spacious green field, a mosque, a computer lab, a modern science laboratory, a well-equipped waiting area for parents, a multipurpose hall, three elevators, three aesthetically pleasing walkways, a safe drinking water facility, and a well-organized environment supported by skilled staff and capable leadership.